fastoch/React-Hooks-useContext/README.md

 In 2018, React added the **Context API** to help with the annoying issue of **prop drilling**.
 In 2019, the `useContext` hook made accessing context values as easy as calling a function inside your component.

+# What is **Prop Drilling**

+It's when we are required to pass props through multiple levels of components to let them access data.
+But thanks to the `useContext` hook, we no longer need to do **prop drilling**.

 # How does `useContext` work?

 Think of it like a magic **portal** that sends data to any component in your app without needing to pass